His mother said to the servants, “Whatever he says to you, do it.” John 2:5

 He said to her, “If you weave the seven locks of my head with the fabric on the loom.”

-14 She fastened it with the pin, and said to him, “The Philistines are on you, Samson!”
-He awakened out of his sleep, and plucked away the pin of the beam and the fabric.
+14 She fastened it with the pin and said to him, “The Philistines are on you, Samson!”
+He awakened out of his sleep and plucked away the pin from the beam and the fabric.

 Delilah Discovers the Secret

-16 When she pressed him daily with her words and urged him, his soul was troubled to death.
-17 He told her all his heart and said to her, “No razor has ever come on my head; for I have been a Nazirite to God from my mother’s womb.
-If I am shaved, then my strength will go from me and I will become weak, and be like any other man.”
+16 She pressed him daily with her words and urging until he was sick to death of it.
+17 He told her everything in his heart and said to her, “No razor has ever come on my head, for I have been a Nazirite to God from my mother’s womb.
+If I am shaved, then my strength will go from me, and I will become weak, and be like any other man.”

-18 When Delilah saw that he had told her all his heart, she sent and called for the leaders of the Philistines, saying, “Come up this once, for he has told me all his heart.”
+18 When Delilah saw that he had told her everything in his heart, she sent for the leaders of the Philistines, saying, “Come up this once, for he has told me everything in his heart.”
 Then the leaders of the Philistines came up to her and brought the money in their hand.
-19 She made him sleep on her knees; and she called for a man and shaved off the seven locks of his head; and she began to afflict him, and his strength went from him.
+19 She made him sleep on her knees, and she called for a man and shaved off the seven locks of his head, and she began to subdue him, and his strength went from him.
 20 She said, “The Philistines are upon you, Samson!”

-He awoke out of his sleep, and said, “I will go out as at other times, and shake myself free.”
+He awoke out of his sleep and said, “I will go out like the other times and shake myself free.”
 But he did not know that the Lord had departed from him.
-21 The Philistines laid hold of him and put out his eyes; and they brought him down to Gaza and bound him with fetters of bronze; and he ground at the mill in the prison.
+21 The Philistines laid hold of him and put out his eyes, and they brought him down to Gaza and bound him with fetters of bronze, and he ground at the mill in the prison.
 22 However, the hair of his head began to grow again after he was shaved.

 Samson’s Vengeance and Death

-25 When their hearts were merry, they said, “Call for Samson, that he may entertain us.”
-They called for Samson out of the prison; and he performed before them.
-They set him between the pillars; 26 and Samson said to the boy who held him by the hand, “Allow me to feel the pillars on which the house rests, that I may lean on them.”
-27 Now the house was full of men and women; and all the leaders of the Philistines were there; and there were on the roof about 3,000 men and women, who saw while Samson performed.
+25 When they were celebrating and their spirits were high, they said, “Call for Samson, that he may entertain us.”
+They called for Samson out of the prison, and he performed before them.
+They set him between the pillars, 26 and Samson said to the boy who held him by the hand, “Allow me to feel the pillars on which the house rests, that I may lean on them.”
+27 Now the house was full of men and women, and all the leaders of the Philistines were there, and there were about 3,000 men and women on the roof who watched while Samson performed.

-31 Then his brothers and all the house of his father came down and took him, and brought him up and buried him between Zorah and Eshtaol in the burial site of Manoah his father.
-He judged Israel 20 years.
+31 Then his brothers and all the house of his father came down and took him and brought him up and buried him between Zorah and Eshtaol in the burial site of Manoah his father.

 The Wedding at Cana